anachrocomputer/avrTest/README.md

 Special targets in the Makefile are provided to invoke the programming device(s) and write the ELF files into the Flash memory in the chips.
 These targets are called 'prog45', 'prog23', 'prog1616', 'prog328',
-and 'prog1284'.
+'prog4809', and 'prog1284'.
-Only the 'prog1616' target invokes the UPDI programmer; all the others invoke the ISP programmer.
+The 'prog1616' and 'prog4809' targets invoke the UPDI programmer;
+all the others invoke the ISP programmer.

 There's a Makefile target called 'clean' that deletes the object code files and the ELF binary files.